 This makes it a complete experience and one not to be missed.
 It’s a classic ride and one that is likely to stay on top of the roster for a long time.

 Have Your Say

-Let us know your thoughts in the Big Thunder Mountain Railway?
+Let us know your thoughts on the Big Thunder Mountain Railway.
 Did you enjoy it, was it too tame or a whole load of fun?
-Let us know what the Kids thought?
+Let us know what the Kids thought.
 Too Scary or the best ride in the park?
 We love hearing feedback on rides, so just drop us a comment below.